-My mother was a portrait photographer in Pasadena and my dad was a commercial lighting designer; so light, shadow and the smell of emulsion was around all the time.
-I don't know that it was inevitable that I became a photographer, but those memories, along with a massive curiosity for the world in general, and people more specifically, put me where I am.
+I am a freelance photographer based in Southern California with roots in Texas, Northern Ireland, the Abacos, Cape Cod, and back to Pasadena.
+Mom was a portrait photographer and dad was a lighting designer; so light, shadow and the smell of emulsion was around a lot.
+I don't know that it was inevitable that I became a photographer (At one point I was convinced I should be on tour with Peter Frampton), but those memories, along with a massive curiosity for the world in general, and people more specifically, put me where I am.

-In terms of personal works, water, especially the Pacific has been a regular theme.
-My dad was a sailor, loved racing, and saw to it that I was christened with water taken from the Molokai Channel during the LA -->Hawaii Transpac race....................yeah.
-So, I've been known to occasionally get the odd camera wet (thank you State Farm).
-A group of spinnakers backlit at sunset is always great, but for me its about the crews and what's happening on board at a mark rounding or a cross that I'm after.
-The more wind and the bigger the swells, the better the shots.
-We call it 'fresh to frightening'.
-I'm currently working on a book about SoCal sailing.
+Water, especially the not-always-Pacific is a regular theme.
+My dad was a sailor and saw to it that I was christened with water taken from the Molokai Channel during the LA -->Hawaii Transpac race, so home is on the water.
+A group of spinnakers backlit at sunset is always great, but for me its about